justind123/KnightsTour/README.md

 This repository contains a Java program that finds all the possible knight's tours from every possible starting position on the chessboard using a brute force approach.

-Once all of the valid solutions starting from a specific space are computed, 2D array representation of the chessboard is printed out, with that space containing an integer representing the number of valid solutions exist from that starting space.
+Once all of the valid solutions starting from a specific space are computed, a 2D array representation of the chessboard is printed out, with that space containing an integer representing the number of valid solutions that exist from that starting space.

 A new thread is created for each space on the board in which it will compute the the number of valid solutions before terminating.